yoostrap/slideshows/readme.txt

 - Utilize Autoplay for dynamic presentations.
 - Customize appearance to match your brand.
 - Toggle pagination visibility as per your preference.
-- Set dimensions and borders to images for precise control.
-- Maintain image aspect ratio for a polished look.
-- Expand images on click for enhanced viewing.
-- Fine-tune image scale for perfect presentation.
-- Apply filters for creative effects, including two-tone color transformations while retaining the original image integrity.

 == Screenshots ==
 1. Sample slideshow (front-end)
 2. Add as many slides as you want

 == Changelog ==
-### 1.0.6
-* [IMPROVEMENT] Update freemius sdk.

 = 1.0.5 =
 * [FIX] Bug fixes and enhancements.